-Welcome to the “original” Arctic community and the only Arctic community that has survived at one location for more than 80 years.
+Welcome to the “Original” Arctic community, the only Arctic community that survived one location more than 80 year’s.

 By 1911, when the Hudson’s Bay Company ship Nascopie unloaded materials for its first building at Chesterfield, the Inuit of the area had already had ongoing contact with the Qablunaaq (their term for white men, meaning ones with thick eyebrows) and came in from their camps to see what this new group of white men were planning to do in the area.